UK to start hotel quarantine Feb. 15 amid criticism of delay

 But authorities are facing criticism for delays in implementing the policy, which was first announced in late January.

 Under the plan, British citizens and residents returning from high-risk countries will have to quarantine in approved hotels near airports and sea ports, patrolled by security guards, and will be billed for their stay.

-Most international travel is already banned under current restrictions to curb the spread of the virus, and arriving passengers must show a negative coronavirus test and self-isolate.
-Enforcement of the quarantine has been uneven, however.
+International travel is already restricted under current restrictions to curb the spread of the virus, with Britons barred from taking foreign holidays.
+People arriving from overseas are already required to show a negative coronavirus test and self-isolate in Britain, but enforcement is patchy.

 The U.K. says it has sought advice from Australia and New Zealand, where quarantine hotels have been used to contain COVID-19.